aravinda-1402/Wolf-Parking-Database-Management-System/README.md

 ## Project Overview

-It aims to model the Wolf Parking Management System based on insights obtained from the university parking manager and designed to oversee campus parking lots and users.
+It aims to model the Wolf Parking Management System based on insights from the university parking manager and is designed to oversee campus parking lots and users.
 This project handles parking lot availability, zone specifications, permit assignments, and citation tracking.

 Administrators manage space availability, assign permits, track citations, and generate reports for efficient parking management.